-The Secret Life of Bees by Sue Monk Kidd When Lily's fierce-hearted black "stand-in mother," Rosaleen, insults three of the town's most vicious racists, Lily decides they should both escape to Tiburon, South Carolina-a town that holds the secret to her mother's past.
-There they are taken in by an eccentric trio of black beekeeping sisters who introduce Lily to a mesmerizing world of bees, honey, and the Black Madonna who presides over their household.
+The Secret Life of Bees by Sue Monk Kidd When Lily's fierce-hearted "stand-in mother," Rosaleen, insults three of the town's most vicious racists, Lily decides they should both escape to Tiburon, South Carolina-a town that holds the secret to her mother's past.
+There they are taken in by an eccentric trio of beekeeping sisters who introduce Lily to a mesmerizing world.
 (840L)